MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Introduction

-To address these challenges, we propose MoralCLIP, a framework that extends vision and language models to capture moral dimensions across both visual and textual modalities.
-To the best of our knowledge, this is the first attempt to leverage the MFT to create a morally-grounded multimodal embedding space capable of identifying moral content within each modality.
+Current methods for moral analysis operate in isolated modalities, with text-only models analyzing written content and image-based approaches relying primarily on textual supervision~\cite{classifier2022}.
+This unimodal framing is reflected not only in model architectures but also at the data level, given most datasets constructed for moral analysis---such as Moral Foundations Twitter Corpus (MFTC)~\cite{MFT_twitter}, Moral Foundations Reddit Corpus (MFRC)~\cite{MFT_Reddit}, Moral Events~\cite{zhang_moka_2024}, and E2MoCase~\cite{greco2024e2mocase}---are exclusively textual, limiting the development of models capable of integrating multimodal moral content.
+While a few datasets have begun to explore morality in visual content, such as the Social-Moral Image Database~\cite{smid} and the Moral Affective Film Set~\cite{maffs}, these again represent single-modality efforts, offering no way to study how text and images jointly influence moral interpretation.
+Simultaneously, most vision-based datasets related to values or judgment concentrate on general notions of safety, appropriateness, and societal biases~\cite{VIVA, mmbias, mmsafetybench, dear}, rather than pluralistic morality grounded in frameworks like MFT.
+Furthermore, existing moral analysis methods often reduce morality to a binary concept, without considering the interplay between the different moral foundations~\cite{classifier2022, MoralBERT, mformer}, effectively overlooking the pluralistic nature of moral reasoning.
+To address these challenges, we propose MoralCLIP, a framework that extends vision-language models to capture moral dimensions across both visual and textual modalities.
+To the best of our knowledge, this is the first attempt to leverage MFT to create a morally-grounded multimodal embedding space capable of identifying moral content within each modality.
 Specifically, our contributions are: \begin{itemize} \item \textbf{MoralCLIP:} Building on the MFT foundations, we introduce \textit{MoralCLIP}, a novel extension of the CLIP framework that incorporates moral supervision into the contrastive learning objective.
 Rather than aligning visual and textual inputs based solely on semantic similarity, \textit{MoralCLIP} aligns them based on shared moral meaning, enabling it to \textit{identify similar moral foundations across different modalities even when the semantic content differs significantly}.
-This approach creates a joint embedding space where moral dimensions take precedence over purely semantic relationships. \item \textbf{Morally-Grounded Multimodal Data Augmentation:} Leveraged by the expert annotated dataset SMID~\cite{smid}, we construct a dataset of 15,000 image-text pairs annotated with MFT-aligned moral labels.
+This approach creates a joint embedding space where moral dimensions take precedence over purely semantic relationships. \item \textbf{Morally-Grounded Multimodal Data Augmentation:} Leveraging the expert annotated dataset SMID~\cite{smid}, we construct a dataset of 15,000 image-text pairs annotated with MFT-aligned moral labels.
 The data augmentation process is achieved with a high-precision moral image classifier, \textit{Visual Moral Compass}, and the generation of short, descriptive captions.
-We apply this process to the ImageNet~\cite{imagenet2014} and LAION-400M~\cite{LAION_400M} datasets, while retaining SMID's-\cite{smid} expert labels, resulting in the first dataset that explicitly connects moral foundations across both modalities. \end{itemize}
+We apply this process to the ImageNet~\cite{imagenet2014} and LAION-400M~\cite{LAION_400M} datasets, while retaining SMID's~\cite{smid} expert labels, resulting in the first dataset that explicitly connects moral foundations across both modalities. \end{itemize}